embarklabs/blog/source/_posts/2020-02-18-wasm-ewasm-what-and-why.md

 ![Wasm EVM benchmarking](/assets/images/wasm-evm-benchmarks.png)

 I took this benchmark directly from the eWasm GitHub, I didn't run the tests myself.
 You can find the full details, alongside more benchmark testing [here.](https://github.com/eWasm/benchmarking#sha1)

+## eWasm and Embark

+With Status / Embark being at the forefront of Decentralised technology; naturally we are very on-board with eWasm and the improvements it brings to the EVM.

+Check out two of our extremely talented engineers; [Pascal](https://twitter.com/PascalPrecht) and [Eric](https://twitter.com/ericmastro) giving about eWasm at Devcon 5:

+<iframe width="100%" height="315" src="https://www.youtube-nocookie.com/embed/t2LgFXxcFtc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>